Hostwinds review: loads of resources for an affordable price

-Now talking about response time, Hostwinds averaged at 945ms.
+Now talking about average response time, Hostwinds averaged at 945ms.
 Overall, not a very ideal result.
 Especially considering that the shared hosting market’s average lays at 600ms.

 In sum, Hostwinds is a little questionable when it comes to uptime and response time.
 The provider showed a reasonably okay uptime and a little poor response time.

 To start with the speed test, I first tested if Hostwinds is fast with an empty WordPress site.
 What I want to see here is an LCP below 600ms, which would mean it’s incredibly fast.